Marion County DUI Court Process

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to a trial by jury or a bench trial (where the judge decides the verdict).
+• Jury vs. bench trial: You have the right to a trial by jury or a bench trial (where the judge decides the case).
 In a jury trial, a panel of your peers will hear the evidence and decide whether you are guilty beyond a reasonable doubt.
-In a bench trial, the judge makes that determination.
-Your attorney can advise you on which option is best for your case.
+In a bench trial, the judge makes that decision.

-• Under the influence of alcohol or drugs to the extent that your faculties were materially and appreciably impaired, OR that your blood alcohol concentration (BAC) was 0.08% or higher.
+• What prosecution must prove: The prosecution must prove beyond a reasonable doubt that you were driving a vehicle while under the influence of alcohol or drugs, and that your blood alcohol concentration (BAC) was 0.08% or higher.

 Penalties for DUI in Marion County, SC